 5. Does your RV have an Awning?
 Do you know how to clean it?
 There’s a trick to it.
 Remove the awning legs.
 It will fall out after losing the legs and rest straight on the RV’s wall; now, you can scrub the awning faster and stress-free.

 6. Ensure cleaning the leveling jacks and lubricating them if needed; clean and inspect the windshield wipers for damage and replace them if needed.

 7. Last but not least, finish off by making the tires of your RV shine.
 Clean the tires and use a protectant such as 303 Tire Balm and Protectant.
 Do not use any tire cleaner that contains petroleum products as they can damage and decrease the life span of your RV’s tires.

 Cleaning your RV may lead to scratches, tears, and other damages if not cleaned using proper tools and products made, especially for cleaning the RVs.
-Use Xtend Outdoors Cleaning Products, which are specifically to clean and protect RV roofs, walls, awnings.
+Use Xtend Outdoors cleaning Products, which are specifically designed to clean and protect RV roofs, walls, awnings.

 Danny Smith is CEO and Founder of Xtend Outdoors Australia, which manufactures and sells products designed to clean and protect RV caravan annexes, awnings, and accessories.
 He loves caravan holidays and frequently blogs about caravanning trips, parks, and tips.

 Do you have any suggestions or comments on this topic?
 You can add them to this page by using the comments section located below.